Wucinni/Bachelor-Project/README.md

 3. Redundant data will be removed such as: links, special characters, and float numbers.
 4. Words will be shortened to their stems for a more efficient vocabulary.

+### Performances Interpretation

+For performance analysis, models and their metrics are saved in the Models folder.

+Metrics consist of:
+ - Accuracy
+ - Accuracy over epochs
+ - Precision
+ - F1 score
+ - ROC Curve
+ - Confusion Matrix
+ - Loss Evolution

 ## Web Interface

 For user interface, Flask is used as a server to make usage of the models a lot easier.